AgonConsole8/agon-docs/docs/MOS-API.md

 ### `0x8C`: ffs_fprintf

-Whilst our configuration of FatFS does support the `f_printf` function, at this time an API call for it has not been implemented.
-This is because the function supports a variable number of arguments, and as of the MOS 3.0 release it is not clear how to implement this in a way that is consistent with the rest of the API calls.
+Whilst our configuration of FatFS does support the `f_printf` function, we do not currently support it in the MOS API.
+This is because the function accepts a variable number of arguments, and it is not clear how this could be implemented in a way that is consistent with the rest of the APIs that MOS supports.

-This may be added in a future version of MOS, and if so would likely be restricted to code running in ADL mode, and return an error to code running in Z80 mode.
+The `f_printf` function is made available via the [`mos_getfunction`](#0x50-mos_getfunction) API call.
+It can therefore be used from any (ADL mode) code that complies with the Zilog eZ80 C calling convention.
+This API is not available in Z80 mode code.

 ### `0x8D`: ffs_ftell